showermat/squashserve/readme.md

     strategy I am currently pursuing, with the resulting ZSR archive described above.
 I plan to continue refining this approach, although I will also keep looking into the other approaches listed here in case one shows more merit.

 Before downloading your own copy of Wikipedia, make sure you have enough disk space for the copy and enough RAM to run `mkvol`.
-500
+700
-GB of disk space and 16 GB of RAM should be sufficient.
-Also, if you're downloading to an ext4 partition, you will need to make sure that `dir_index` is disabled on the partition; otherwise, [you *will* run into hash collisions](https://unix.stackexchange.com/questions/222221) and the archive will be incomplete.
-I recommend using an XFS-formatted partition for downloading.
-Once your system is ready, getting your own copy of Wikipedia should be as easy as running `accessories/mediawiki.py wikipedia` and waiting for the download to finish, then running `mkvol` on the resulting `wikipedia` folder.
+GB of disk space and 16 GB of RAM plus a few GB of swap should be sufficient.
+Once your system is ready, getting your own copy of
+Wikipedia should be as easy as running `accessories/mediawiki.py wikipedia` and waiting for the download to finish, then running
+`mkvol` on the resulting `wikipedia` folder.
 The script creates the `_meta` directory for you, so it's all ready to be archived.

 ## Accessory Tools